Klosmi/html-basics/JS-basic.md

 - __`{}`__ using curlybraces

-- the name matters (how we access the value insode of the object)
+- the name matters (how we access the value inside of the object)

 - it doesn't change the object